History

 Expanding the capacity...

-Installing two agglomerators in 1Q21 with a capacity of 24 ktpd to create robust agglomerate pellets from screened fines with acid and raffinate|water to enhance leach recoveries and kinetics, eliminate the loss of contained copper in slimes confined to tails by the screw slurry classification system it replaced and reduce water consumption.
+In 1Q21, we Installed two agglomerators with a capacity of 24 ktpd to improve metallurgical recoveries by creating robust agglomerate pellets with uniform leach characteristics from screened fines with acid and raffinate to enhance leach recoveries and kinetics, eliminate the loss of contained copper in slimes confined to tails by the screw slurry classification system, and reduce water consumption.

 Optimizing acid consumption...

-Optimizing acid consumption with continuous remote monitoring of heap leach solution chemistry and selective acid addition by section of leach pad.
+Optimizing acid consumption with continuous remote monitoring of heap leach solution chemistry and selective acid addition by section of the leach pad.

 Internally developing a mobile...